Why Django Unchained is not really about Django

 To go back to Schultz's introduction, he's first a man who's willing to shoot's someone head off, shoot a man in front of his son, and shoot someone in front of a town full of people without a second thought as long as they are "bad guys."
 Schultz is given a vague character in order to vilify him.
 One poignant moment in the film is when Schultz asks Django to shoot a man in front of his son.
 Django initially argues against it, but Schultz comforts him and tells its okay because the man is a "bad guy."
 At this point, you're forced to wonder what kind of a man Schultz is.
 This moment provides the only concrete bit of Schultz's characterization for the first third of the film.
 This moment also serves to further remove Django from the "hero" role initially.

-In every early interaction with Schutlz, Django is almost childlike and remarkably more innocent than he should be.
+In every early interaction with Schultz, Django is almost childlike and remarkably more innocent than he should be.
 He's wide eyed (like when he takes than first sip of beer and listens to the story of Brumhilda), and takes on the persona of bounty hunter with childlike excitement and vigor (even donning the suit from "The Blue Boy"), therefore, it almost seems villainous how much power Schultz has over him.
 Schultz only claims Django for his own needs, keeps him in bondage despite his greater desires for equality, and his vague character doesn't make anything better.
 It's only when Schultz is confronted by another equally vague, yet dark character does Schultz reexamine himself.

 When the slave is being torn apart by dogs, we see the first break in Schultz's poker face.
 His "persona" cracks when being assaulted by pure evil.
 He held together well during the Mandingo fights, but for some reason, it took this graphic notion to finally break him.
-What we didn't see, however, was the Schultz was beginning to change.
+What we didn't see, however, was Schultz began to change.
 Schultz was turning into the hero, someone who was going to kill someone for a reason other than to "sell their corpse."
 When he shoots Candie, and dies as a result of it, he does it because he couldn't help himself.
 His emotional turmoil of facing Candie, facing his villain, forced Schultz to give up the villain persona and become the hero.
-Although shooting Candie seems like a villainous act (thanks to Stephen brutally crying over Candie), Schultz has rooted himself in the hero role by choosing a "valid" and "just" reason to kill.
+Although shooting Candie seems like a villainous act (thanks to Stephen brutally crying over Candie), Schultz has firmly rooted himself in the hero role by choosing a "valid" and "just" reason to kill.

 Yet, Django dons the burgundy and becomes the hero we expect him to be.
 Just by the end, it almost feels like his transformation was unearned.
 Django doesn't say or emote much, so how can we be sure he deserves a happy ending?
 We're not sure, and that's just fine because Django Unchained isn't really about Django, Candyland, the antebellum South, homages to the past, or even about needing "A HUNDRED BLACK COFFINS!"